mesa123123/learning/Dev_Ops/DevOps_Stack.md

 # Tools for the DevOps Stack

-For anyone who hasn't worked with software before, they believe software engineering to be a process of _'write code, push release, walk away'_ from my experience this is justifiable as we live in a world where a select group of companies make it look that way.<br>
+For anyone who hasn't worked with software before, they believe software engineering to be a process of _'write code, push release, walk away'_ from my experience this is justifiable as we live in a world where a select group of companies (who have gotten really good at practicing DevOps), have made it look like that is the case.
+In reality, software is similar to the engineering disciplines in the sense that:

-However there are hidden complexities of getting software ready to help a business and large software projects can be as complex and messy, and requires constant vigilance over many years to maintain properly.<br>
+* There are hidden complexities of getting software ready to help a business.
+* Large software projects can be complex and messy, and require constant monitoring over many years to maintain properly.

 Software engineers though, REALLY want to be able to just _'write code, push release, and walk away'_ so over the years they have created a set practices and tools that have allowed us to grapple with the many complexities of building and maintaining software and get closer to this point.<br>
 These set of practices and tools are DevOps